 If you’re regularly reading articles and learning about fasting and keto, you must have heard about bulletproof coffee.
 Coffee with added butter and MCT oil is used to give you focus and energy in the morning.
 But since fat has calories, it should break your fast right?

 Any version of bulletproof coffee will break your fast.
 It won’t raise blood sugar and it will promote ketone production, helping you get into ketosis.
 It could even prevent some fat burning because the body will rely on the MCT oil ketones for energy, rather than your fat cells.

 But that’s really not all there is to it.
-Bulletproof coffee has many other benefits.
+Bulletproof coffee has many benefits.
 You’ll see that even if it technically breaks a fat, it might be a great help to an intermittent faster or a keto dieter.

 What is bulletproof coffee

 Before diving into the effects of bulletproof coffee on fasting habits, keto and your body in general, let’s take a look at what exactly is this bulletproof/keto/butter coffee.

 Bulletproof coffee under its current name and form was created by entrepreneur Dave Asprey, after going to Tibet in the 2000s and discovering yak butter tea.